“Let the field exult, and all that is in it. Then all the trees of the forest will sing for joy.” (Psalm 96:12)

 Thinking back as if it were just yesterday…

 * I was picking green apples in our backyard on a hot August afternoon.
 I glanced down to see my T-shirt covered with ants; I ran, screaming, “Daddy!
-Daddy!
+Daddy!"
 Calmly, he brushed the ants off my shivering 4-year old self.
 “There, there, it’s nothing.
 See?
 All gone.”

 Once, he brought a spray of blue Siberian irises for me to plant in my garden.
-There, outside my window grows a sea of blue, each year more irises than the year before, winking at me, loving me.
+There, outside my window grows a sea of blue, each year more irises than the year before, winking at me.

 © Jeanne I. Lakatos